 Impact on the Employer

-Employers who welcome participants of supported employment programs benefit from the presence of adults with IDD in a number of ways.
+Employers who welcome participants of supported employment programs benefit from the presence of people with IDD in a number of ways.
 The cultural impact on the employee base is an increase in morale, which drives innovation and market growth.
 Employers who are seen to embrace diversity in their workforce out-perform competitors who do not.
 Much of this is attributed to the willingness of leadership and employees in diverse settings to embrace open communication and explore compelling alternative approaches to standard business challenges.

 Impact on the Family

-Supported employment programs provide a dual benefit for family members who are often acting as caregivers for adults with IDD.
-By providing an avenue of socialization and care at times when they might otherwise require attention, this frees up family members and allows everyone in the family to achieve a degree of freedom and independence.
+Supported employment programs provide a dual benefit for family members who are often acting as caregivers for people with IDD.
+By providing an avenue of socialization and productivity at times when they might otherwise require personal engagement, this frees up family members and allows everyone in the family to achieve a degree of freedom and independence.
 This is especially true when considering the impact the individual’s new revenue stream will have on the family unit.
-Allowing adults with IDD access to competitive wages allows them to contribute to their own fiscal independence and mitigate any financial impact of ongoing care and daily expenses.
+Assisting people with IDD access competitive wages teaches them to gain fiscal independence and helps to mitigate any financial impact of living expenses.

 Supported Employment Produces Results

-With Hands of Heartland’s attentive focus on job skill assessment and development in our other programs, we work to provide our people with the skills and support they need to be successful in the workplace.
-By finding placement within community jobs, our people will receive on-the-job training alongside people without disabilities, giving them practical experience in social, vocational, and heightened daily life skills.
-This kind of real-world experience is invaluable in the growth and quality of life of our people.
+With Hands of Heartland’s attentive focus on job skill assessment and development in our other programs, we work to provide the people we support with the skills and assistance they need to be successful in the workplace.
+By finding placement within community jobs, the people we support will receive on-the-job training alongside people without disabilities, giving them practical experience in social, vocational, and heightened daily living skills.
+This kind of real-world experience is invaluable in the growth and quality of life for people with IDD.